 Geotex Horse Arenas & Equestrian Installations

-The typical horse arena has many names; from incorrectly being called ménage on a regular basis, to the more apt French manège.
+The typical horse arena has many names, from incorrectly being called ménage regularly to the more apt French manège.

 Whatever you call it, there are many things to consider for your equestrian riding arena installation.

 Equestrian Herringbone installation

 Construction of a complete equestrian riding arena can be a long, complex and yet delicate process.